Frequently Asked Questions

 A: You have purchased the best banjo kit available.
 I have personally

-developed and tested this design for over ten years.
+developed and tested these designs for over 15 years.
 My detailed

 assembly instructions and step-by-step videos will make this project